 We reached Verona late evening exhausted and pulled ourselves into the bed for a good night’s sleep.
-Verona has a good rail connectivity with Venice hence we opted-out driving to Venice.
-After an awe-inspiring Venice trip, our next stop was Florence.
+Verona has a good rail connectivity with major cities of Italy like Bologna and Venice.
+We opted-out driving all the way to Venice and boarded a train.
+We spent a wonderful day exploring the canals, churches, and alleys of Venice and returned back to Verona.
+Our next stop was Florence.

 The journey from Verona to Florence was around 3 hrs.
 We had booked our apartment in outskirts of the city which took us some time to reach.
 Our thoughtful host had already kept all the maps and information ready spread on the table when we reached the apartment.
 She helped us with public transport access to the historical center and the key attractions.